cheikh2shift/testarossa/README.md

 # Testarossa CLI
 ![](./rose.jpg)
+A CLI that generates tests for the specified file using AI.

+Demo:
 ![demo of product](./demo.gif)

-A CLI that generates tests for the specified file using AI.

 # Requirements